 Whole grain varieties of starchy foods are good sources of fibre, important for maintaining a healthy digestive system.
-Dietary fibre has a beneficial effect on constipation, on increasing the bulk of stools and on decreasing intestinal transit times so waste moves through the digestive tract more quickly.
+Dietary fibre has a beneficial effect on constipation, on decreasing intestinal transit times, so waste moves through the digestive tract more quickly and on increasing the bulk of stools.
 UK dietary guidelines recommend that adults aim to eat at least 30g of fibre each day; but currently only manage, on average, about 18g according to national diet and nutrition surveys.
 As well as the benefits for digestive health, fibre may help prevent heart disease, diabetes, weight gain and some cancers.

 Heart health and more

 The Scientific Advisory Committee on Nutrition (SACN), who advise government on dietary recommendations, found moderate evidence from population-based (observational) studies that people with a greater whole grain intake have a reduced risk of heart disease and type 2 diabetes when compared with low whole grain consumers.
 Research also suggests a link between higher whole grain consumption and reduced incidence of colon cancer.

 Plus, different whole grains have other nutritional benefits.
 For example, oats and barley are whole grains that contain beta-glucan, a soluble fibre that has been shown to reduce cholesterol levels in the blood, which may lower the risk of heart disease.

 Whole grains are typically low in fat.
 They also contain fibre and tend to have a low glycaemic index (GI).
 Low GI foods cause your blood sugar levels to rise and fall slowly.
 Low GI together with fibre content of whole grain foods may help you feel fuller for longer, which could help control your appetite – useful if you’re trying to lose weight.